mozzius/topthorn-cms/src/pages/index.md

 emailForm: For regular updates and news from Topthorn, please sign up for our newsletter.
 We respect your data privacy and never sell on your details.
 ---
-**Please help us to keep you all safe by following all Covid social distancing guidelines and please bring only one additional person per rider (two allowed if rider is U18).
-Please do not come on site if you have any Covid symptoms, are self-isolating or have been in contact with anyone with symptoms.**

 Topthorn Arena is a friendly equestrian centre in the heart of Suffolk, easily accessible from every corner of East Anglia.
 We welcome both professional and amateur riders, pony clubs, riding associations and coaches.
 Our aim is to encourage all levels of riding by providing a range of training opportunities and competition experiences.

 We are an affiliated British Dressage venue with regular unaffiliated showjumping and dressage shows, as well as a full programme of popular clinics and arena hire days.